PlayEveryWare/eos_plugin_for_unity/docs/Walkthrough.md

 ## Scene selection
 The yellow dropdown in the top of the window allows the user to select which demo scene they would like to log into

+❗ There is a standard sample pack, and several extra packs in the EOS Unity Plugin.
+If a scene doesn't load, remember to import the wanted extra pack.

 ## Login Page